Airline marketingMarket Study

 Airline Marketing is Off-Track

-No one can, or should, knock the success of SOUTHWEST (SW) Airlines, however, their success in this competitive environment has as much to do with efficiency and process as it does to lower fares.
-Let’s face it; if SW Airlines moves into a new route, they take share away from the other players even as the other airlines match the price of SW’s fares.
+No one can, or should, knock the success of Southwest Airlines.
+However, their success in this competitive environment has as much to do with efficiency and process as it does to lower fares.

 Changes in the Airline Industry

 What has changed in the industry?
 Quite simply — knowledge.
 (Well, that and consolidation.)
 Ten years ago, airlines were not very competitive one with another.
 They did not have to be.